 The meteorological station in Danmarkshavn, Greenland is maintained by Danish Meteorological Institute (DMI).
 Radiosonde activities were increased to 3 launches per day with one extra weather balloon ascent daily at 18 UTC from 1 to 28 February and at 6 UTC from 1 to 31 March.
 Danmarkshavn is registered as WMO radiosonde station 04320.

 Eureka station is maintained by Environment and Climate Change Canada.
 Two additional radiosondes daily were deployed from here during the Arctic Winter Special Observing Period at 6 and 18 UTC, in addition to the routine weather balloon launches at 0 and 12 UTC.
 Eureka is registered as WMO radiosonde station 71917.

 Jan Mayen Meteorological station (WMO radiosonde station 01001) is Norway’s most remote meteorological station.
-In the Arctic Winter Special Observing Period in February and March 2018, six (four extra) radiosondes were launched every day.
+In the Arctic Winter Special Observing Period in February and March 2018, six (two extra) radiosondes were launched every day.
 All photos are kindly provided by Vera Lund.

 With two extra launches, the Swedish autosonde station at the airport in Luleå (WMO station 02185) provided four ascents in total per day during the Arctic Winter Special Observing Period from 1 February to 31 March 2018.
 Observation times at this station which is maintained by the Swedish Meteorological and Hydrological Institute (SMHI) were 00, 06, 12 and 18 UTC.